prog4biol/pfb2019/README.md

 ## Advanced Unix

-@sep: leave out details for now maybe later in the course

-Here are a few more advanced Unix topics that are super useful and when you have time you should investigate further.
+Here are a few more advanced Unix commands that are very useful and when you have time you should investigate further.

  - awk
  - sed